Home

 K9 Advantix Dog Flea Medicine

-K9 Advantix (Imidacloprid and Permethrin): K9 Advantix Flea Medicine is for dogs only and not to be used on cats.
-Kills fleas, ticks, and mosquitoes.
-Sold by veterinarians.
+K9 Advantix (Imidacloprid and Permethrin): This is one of those products that must be purchased through a veterinarian.
+K9 Advantix Flea Medicine is for dogs only and not to be used on cats.
+This is labeled to kill fleas, ticks, and mosquitoes.

 • Used on dogs 7 weeks or older.